 - If you need an Order for Protection or Harassment Restraining Order, please email or call our advocacy office or the Crisis Hotline.

-- Caregiver consulting available by phone or email.
+- Caregiver consulting available virtually as well as by phone or email.

 - Food distribution to older adults will continue to operate.

 Thrift Stores & Donation Centers

 - All 10 of our Thrift Stores and Donation Centers are now open.
 We have updated our safety policies and procedures to help keep our customers, staff and volunteers healthy.
-We are requiring our staff, volunteers and customers to wear masks or face coverings.
 We have implemented enhanced cleaning procedures.
 For details, please see our Thrift Store page.